Anas-Ehab/NoteHub/General/HTB/OSCP/V1/Bastion.md

 * There is ssh and smb but since ssh is more secure by default, then check the smb first.
 * Check if eternal blue is applicable using nmap script.
 * Check the shares.
+* Access the share.
+* Find a backup, download and examine it.
+* Search for the SAM and SYSTEM files.
+* Extract the hashes from the SAM and SYSTEM files.
+* Decrypt the hashes.
+* SSH using the password.
+* Examine the logs, nothing there.
+* Examine the applications, find *mremoteng*.
+* Search online for the password.
+(In the config file in AppData/Roaming)
+* Extract the encrypted password, find a tool to decrypt.
+* Decrypt the password then login as admin.

 ## Notes
 * *.vhd* files can be extracted using 7zip.